Kitura/Health/README.md

 ## Using Cloud Foundry Environment
 If using a Cloud Foundry environment, make sure to update your `manifest.yml` to support health check.
 In the example above, you would set the `health-check-type` value to `http` and the `health-check-http-endpoint` to the correct health endpoint path, which is `/health` in this case.
 Review the [health check documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) for more details.

+## Community

+We love to talk server-side Swift and Kitura.
+Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

+## License

+This library is licensed under Apache 2.0.
+Full license text is available in [LICENSE](https://github.com/IBM-Swift/Health/blob/master/LICENSE.txt).